 Limited Targeting – While boosting a post will allow you to do some very high-level targeting, you will not quite have the same depth of options or targeting you get with Facebook’s advertising platform.
 While this might not be a big deal all the time, it will become an issue if your post only really resonates with a certain market or you want to be super targeted.
 You also don’t get the same objectives or payment options that you get with the full platform, but if you have a small budget, it isn’t much of an issue.

-Long-Term Strategy – Like we talked about in the Pros section, boosting a post is great for short term punch, however, boosting posts is not a good long-term strategy.
+Long-Term Strategy – Like we talked about in the Pros section, boosting a post is great for short-term punch, however, boosting posts is not a good long-term strategy.
 You can waste a lot of money very quickly by just boosting posts all over the place and it might not get you very far.
-If you are looking to invest in Facebook advertising long term or with a bigger budget, it might be time to step up your game and dive into the full ads platform.
+If you are looking to invest in Facebook advertising long-term or with a bigger budget, it might be time to step up your game and dive into the full ads platform.

-Facebook does a good job of pushing “Boosting” to small businesses who haven’t done any advertising before.
+Facebook does a good job of pushing “Boosting” to small businesses that haven’t done any advertising before.
 From Facebook’s side, they are looking to collect additional revenue from businesses that would not have done any advertising otherwise.
 Boosting posts makes advertising cheap enough and easy enough that it takes away a lot of the fear of starting to do some ads.

 Boosting posts is the 101 of Facebook advertising. if you have always been curious if Facebook advertising is right for you, boosting is a great way to give it a try at a lower cost and risk for your business.